siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/17-other-topics/1940-how-to-change-run-level-on-almalinux-a-comprehensive-guide.md

 ---
 AlmaLinux has become a go-to Linux distribution for businesses and individuals seeking a community-driven, open-source operating system that closely follows the Red Hat Enterprise Linux (RHEL) model.
 For administrators, one of the key tasks when managing a Linux system involves understanding and manipulating run levels, also known as **targets** in systems using `systemd`.

-This blog post will guide you through everything you need to know about run levels in AlmaLinux, why you might want to change them, and step-by-step instructions to achieve this efficiently.
+This article will guide you through everything you need to know about run levels in AlmaLinux, why you might want to change them, and step-by-step instructions to achieve this efficiently.

 ---